 3. Central Florida Zoo & Botanical Gardens

 If theme parks aren’t your cup of tea, consider heading over to the Central Florida Zoo and Botanical Gardens.
 This attraction is approximately 30 minutes north of downtown Orlando, in Sanford, Florida, and is one of the most fun things to do in Orlando with toddlers.
-There are over 23 acres of native gardens and more than 500 animals on the property, including a Reptile House and Insect Zoo.
+There are over 23 acres of native gardens and more than 500 animals on the property both domesticated and wildlife animals, including a Reptile House and Insect Zoo.

 Toddles will love a particular program run by the Zoo called Barnyard Buddies Children’s Zoo, where toddlers can meet and feed domesticated animals, such as llamas and goats and alpacas.
 When your toddler is ready to cool off, the Wharton-Smith Tropical Splash Ground offers tons of water-themed fun.